cirruslabs/cirrus-ci-docs/docs/guide/quick-start.md

   script: yarn test
 ```

 That's all!
 After pushing `.cirrus.yml` a build with all the tasks defined in `.cirrus.yml` file will be created.

+!!! tip "Zero-config Docker Builds"
+    If your repository happened to have a `Dockerfile` in the root, Cirrus CI will attempt to build it even without
+    a corresponding `.cirrus.yml` configuration file.

 You will see all your Cirrus CI builds on [cirrus-ci.com](https://cirrus-ci.com/).